 A Maltese holding company (MaltaHoldCo) has a Participating Holding when it has a shareholding in the share capital of a company whose capital is represented by registered shares or equity holdings, does not own real estate in Malta, and meets at least one of the following conditions:

-2. Right to profits available for distribution
+2. profits available for distribution

 b) The shareholding has a value of, at least, € 1,164 M on purchase date and has been held for a continuous period of, at least, 183 days; or